zaproxy/browser-extension/README.md

   - Go to the browser address bar and type `chrome://extensions`
   - Check the `Developer Mode` button to enable it.
   - Click on the `Load Unpacked Extension…` button.
-  - Select your browsers folder in `extension/`.
+  - Select the relevant chrome directory in `extension/`.

 - ### Firefox

   - Load the Add-on via `about:debugging` as temporary Add-on.
   - Choose the `manifest.json` file in the extracted directory

+- ### Edge

+  - Go to the browser address bar and type `edge://extensions`
+  - Check the `Developer Mode` button to enable it.
+  - Click on the `Load Unpacked Extension…` button.
+  - Select the relevant chrome directory in `extension/`.

 - ### Opera